-- 2.1 The applicant seeks permission to erect a detached single storey dwelling with a carport to the front, which is a revision of an earlier withdrawn application, reference 08/1315/FUL. - 2.2 The application is accompanied by the following supporting information: - 1.
+- 2.1 The applicant seeks permission to erect a detached single storey dwelling, which is a revision of an earlier refused application, reference 08/1515/FUL. - 2.2 This is a revised scheme, with the building axis now at 90 degrees to the road, rather than parallel with it as was previously the case, and positioned further north in the plot.
+The building now measures 13.
+4 metres in length and 10 metres in width, with a height of 5 metres at the ridge. - 2.3 The application is accompanied by the following supporting information: - 1.
 Design and Access Statement - 2.
 Proposed Plans